CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### Traffic Flow

 Virtualized traffic in same or diffenet logical segments will be sent as in [Layer 2](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#layer-2-virtualized-environment) or [Layer 3](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#layer-3-virtualized-environment) pure virtualized environments scenarios (if all segments belong to same Overlay TZ with the same TEPs).
 The only differnace in our case, is the EVPN underlay fabric.
-Here, Genve encaplsuted traffic from ESXi TEP is encapbuslated again into VXLAN pcakets on the ToR switches (VTEP).
+Here, Genve encaplsuted traffic from ESXi TEP is encapbuslated again into VXLAN pcakets on the ToR switches (VTEP) using the `clag vxlan-anycast-ip` addresses as the tunnel sources/destination.
 Then it trasmitted as layer 2 VXLAN over the layer 3 fabric.
 Once the VXLAN encapsualted packet reaches its destiantion VTEP (leaf), it is decapsualted and sent as Geneve to the ESXI hypervisor.
 The ESXi as we know, decapsulates the Geneve header and forwards the packet to the VM.

 ## EVPN Underlay Fabric with External Network (Type-5)